Software Asset Management: What is SAM?

 7. SAM involves multiple stakeholders

 SAM touches a lot of departments from procurement to human resources and various IT disciplines.
 All these departments need to get behind a single SAM initiative.
-That means a SAM project manager has to have a talent for herding cats.
+That means a SAM project manager must have a talent for herding cats.
 And for talking to different types of people with different needs and goals.
 That takes time and dedication to the cause.
 One thing is for sure, Software Asset Management is a team effort!

 ❞